chromerai/ML_projects/README.md

 Kmean_image_compression : shows how can we use KNN to simply compress an image .
 It also uses opencv to read an image , can be used as a starting point to understand opencv.

+beginner-trying-logistic-regression : uses logistic regression on the famous titanic dataset . using-random-forest : uses random_forest on the same dataset .
+The accuracy will improve greatly when we very carefully analyse the dataset , specifically in this case it will help if you just try to look for outlier points and just try to check if it is possible to remove them .